Registration and Cost

 CANCELLATION AND REFUND POLICY

-- If a registration is canceled before the session due date (two weeks before the session begins), any amount paid beyond the initial non refundable deposit amount will be refunded.
+- If a registration is canceled before the session due date (two weeks before the session begins), any amount paid will be refunded.

 - Cancellations after the session due date will not be refunded.

 - Campers who leave a session early or arrive late will not be issued a refund for the portion of the session they missed.

 - Campers who are sent home for discipline and behavior reasons will not be issued a refund.

 - Campers who are sent home due to illness or injury will not be issued a refund.

 When/why will a camper be sent home?- Campers are only sent home under exceptional